-On Thursday, July 20th, the YWCA welcomed Bow Valley community members into the Great Room for a conversation on the proposed YWCA Banff Courtyard Sustainable Housing Project.
-We invite you to review the details below, and fill us in on your impressions and comments by completing our online Survey by Thursday, August 3rd.
+On Thursday, November 23, 2017, the YWCA invites Bow Valley community members into the Great Room for a conversation on the proposed YWCA Banff Courtyard Sustainable Housing Project.

 The YWCA has been the leading provider of managed, affordable housing in the Banff community for over 25 years.
 We are proud to accommodate 103 residents, while simultaneously delivering programs and services that help make our community a safe and healthy place to live.
 The YWCA Courtyard Project is an opportunity to expand the inventory of affordable rental housing in Banff.
 Our goal is to create a thriving neighbourhood by offering suitable, affordable housing and relevant supports that together foster a sense of belonging, security and community pride.

 The Courtyard Project will add 33 affordable housing units to our inventory, designed for residents who face barriers to finding suitable rental accommodation in Banff.
 Criteria for potential residents would include (though not exclusively); new and extended families, women and individuals with accessibility needs, with the common thread of being lower income earners.
 The 2012 Banff Housing Study identified a shortfall of between 450-730 housing units in our community, with the lack of available lands being a key deterrent to overcoming this shortage through traditional supply avenues.
 The Banff Community Housing Strategy identifies affordable rental housing as a key priority in addressing our housing shortfall.

 Creating a home is more than having a physical space in which to live.
 The YWCA has spent years researching and brainstorming housing innovations with a focus on active modular and functional spaces, light, walkability, relevant supports, neighbourhoods, durability, along with other ways of establishing a highly functional product while maintaining affordability.